Part 1 of 3 by Don Bell | ⏱️ 14 minute read

-Welcome to this series on the gift of prophecy, one of the most powerful yet misunderstood spiritual gifts bestowed upon believers by the Holy Spirit.
+Welcome to this series on the gift of prophecy, one of the most powerful yet often misunderstood spiritual gifts bestowed upon Believers by the Holy Spirit.
 This divine ability to speak God's heart directly to His people has the power to strengthen faith, transform lives, and build up the Body of Christ in remarkable ways.

-Whether you're new to the prophetic realm or seeking to deepen your understanding, this in-depth series will walk you through the essentials of prophecy from its basic definition to practical application.
-We'll explore how this remarkable gift operates, clear away common misconceptions, and discover how you can step out in faith to deliver God's messages of edification, exhortation, and comfort to those who need them.
+Whether you're new to the prophetic realm or seeking to deepen your understanding, this foundational article serves as the central hub for this in-depth series on prophecy.
+By examining the essentials of prophecy from its basic definition to practical application, you'll clear away common misconceptions to learn how this remarkable gift of prophecy truly operates.

-What is the gift of prophecy?
+Desire Earnestly to Prophecy (1 Corinthians 14:39)What is the gift of prophecy?
 Here's my definition of this marvelous gift of the Holy Spirit:

 The gift of prophecy is the God-given ability to prophesy (speak) at will a message directly from God to individuals in a language they understand.
 This message is spontaneous, not premeditated, and it's intended to edify those who hear it.